marrow/WebCore/docs/source/core/basic/components.rst

 ===========

 Compression allows clients using your web application to receive content faster.
 To enable compression, set ``web.compress = True`` in your configuration.
 To override the amount of compression, set ``web.compress.level`` to a number between zero (no compression) and nine (maximum compression).

+One caveat to enabling compression is that if you ever return a response with zero-length body, compression will fail in an explosive way.
+I.e. if you implement HEAD & eTag caching of web browser responses, _do not_ enable compression.